- Where: Inner Avenue & Dorset Street

 - How: This £1.4m scheme is funded by Government through DEFRA's Joint Air Quality Unit Clean Air Zone Funding, with additional funding from Southampton City Council's Local Transport Plan

-Inner Avenue is evolving
+Inner Avenue has evolved

 Copenhagen style cycle paths